lubuntu-team/manual/source/index.rst

 Thank you for choosing to use Lubuntu!

-:Authors: Simon Quigley, Lyn Perrine, Jacob Kim, Daniel Lim
+:Author: Lyn Perrine
-:Translators: Marcin Mikołajczak
+:Additional contributors: Simon Quigley, Jacob Kim, Daniel Lim